ualtinbas/CS412_Machine-Learning/README.md

 # part2
  CS412 project repository

+The latest and final version of the project can be found under the file "CS412_Project_bcagiltay.ipynb"

 This project additionally has large files filled with json entities that it reads from.
 These files can be found here: http://www.onurvarol.com/Annotation-CS412-202201/